 East Coast Bistro

-6PM was dinner at East Coast Bistro, a contemporary Maritime restaurant operated by Tim Muehlbauer & Kimberley Steele, Co-Chef/Co-Owner husband and wife team.
+6PM was dinner at East Coast Bistro, one of the best restaurants in Saint John, a contemporary Maritime restaurant operated by Tim Muehlbauer & Kimberley Steele, Co-Chef/Co-Owner husband and wife team.

 A favourite among locals, East Coast Bistro offers menu made in-house from scratch using local and seasonal ingredients.

 The ECB Poutine is huge and can be a meal on itself, or shared among many.
 The roasted chicken gravy was full with flavour on this one.

 And there were generous portions of Jolly Farmer Cheese Curds.
 Not sure if the fries here are usually not crunchy, but I kind of wish it was on mine so make sure you tell them if you want your fries crunchy.

 East Coast Bistro has daily off-menu specials.
 I tried their Lamb Shank Risotto which is not easy to find in restaurants.
 Delicious!

 I was so full after both dishes, but I always make it a habit to check out the dessert menu.

 I’m glad I did because the Sticky Toffee Pudding is a must have here!